 Now understand that there are many entities out here that will tell you the top ten things you need in your closet.
 Many of those won’t speak to you as an individual.
 They know people love lists.
 But think about what you do on a Daily, Weekly, & Monthly basis.
 Your wardrobe should support your lifestyle.
 If you work 9-5 versus someone who works from home, your wardrobe needs are going to be very different.
 Keep that in mind when writing your list and when you go shopping.

 STEP 6: SET YOUR CLOSET UP FOR SUCCESS

-Well that’s all I have for you today my fashion friends.
-If you’re ready up your style game you can reach me on Kara@KaraAllan.com, visit the website KaraAllan.com or if you can’t wait to get started you can call me on 703-629-0605.
+Well, that’s all I have for you today my fashion friends.
+If you’re ready to up your style game you can reach me at Kara@KaraAllan.com, visit the website KaraAllan.com or if you can’t wait to get started you can call me on 703-629-0605.
 Thanks for letting me have a few minutes of your day, it was truly my pleasure.